-Curious about the culture of the Nordic countries?
-Here's BCD's big picture, which is followed by a series of articles and interviews that offer insight and inspiration on places to go and people to meet!
+Explore the best cultural experiences of the Nordic Countries with BCD’s big picture below, which is followed by a series of articles and interviews that offer insight and inspiration on places to go and people to meet in the Nordic Countries!

 Once the seat of Viking raiders and later a major north European power, the Kingdom of Denmark encompasses the Jutland peninsula, which extends north from Germany, as well as several large islands that connect the country with neighboring Sweden to its east.
 Danish culture can best be summed up in one word: hygge, pronounced hooga, which has been called the country’s spiritual foundation.
 From colorful Nyhavn Canal of Copenhagan to the drifting sand dunes of the Rabjerg Mile, the spirit of hygge permeates Denmark.

 Iceland is located on a rift between the Eurasian and North American plates, and as a result has unusual geologic formations that create spectacular, otherworldly scenery that includes immense waterfalls and geothermal vents.
 Settled in the 9th and 10th centuries by Norsemen from Scandinavia and the Celtic women they brought with them, Iceland has a spirit of fierce independence and a strong literary tradition.
 In 930 A.D., Iceland’s national parliament–the world’s first–was created at the site of what is now the national park of Thingvellir, a UNESCO World Heritage Site about 40 km northeast of Reykjavik, the country’s capital.
 Icelanders have strong creative and storytelling traditions that can be traced to the Sagas, which chronicle the exploits of several generations of early settlers; thanks to the country’s isolation and strong preservation efforts, the Icelandic language still closely resembles the Old Norse of its original settlers.